-Next, we studied how individual HDAC2(-/-) mutant clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 separately gain distinct manners for transcriptions of Pax5, Aiolos, EBF1, OBF1 and also PCAF genes via a lot of generations during continuous cultivation [Chap.
+Next, we studied how do individual HDAC2(-/-) mutant clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 separately gain distinct ways for positive or negative gene expressions of Pax5, Aiolos, EBF1, OBF1 and also PCAF through various generations during continuous cultivation [Chap.
 5].
-We newly developed a chromatin immuno-precipitation (ChIP) assay on the proximal ~2.0 kb 5'-upstream chromatin region (named as notch of chromatin) of each of the above-mentioned particular genes, using site-specific antibodies for several acetylated Lys residues of histone H3 and various appropriate primers.
-All segments, amplified by PCR using corresponding primers from the proximal ~2.0 kb 5'-upstream region of each of these five genes, are laid overlapping to neighboring ones each other.
-Actually, we performed the ChIP assay on five proximal ~2.0 kb 5'-upstream chromatin regions, each of which consist of approximately 10 to 11 nucleosomes, together with the several distal 5'-upstream and open reading frame chromatin regions of the corresponding genes.
-Hereafter, we designated the new ChIP assay as neighboring overlapping tiling chromatin immuno-precipitation (NotchIP or Notch-IP; this abbreviation means also IP on notch of chromatin) assay.
-Surprisingly, acetylation levels of five particular Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) within the proximal ~2.0 kb 5'-upstream chromatin regions of these five genes in four mutant clones separately changed during cultivation (Figs. 7-13 to 7-16).
-We supposed that hyper- (high), considerable hyper-, somewhat hyper- or hypo- (low or no) acetylation levels of one or more of these five particular Lys residues (especially K9/H3 and K27/H3) within the proximal ~2.0 kb 5'-upstream chromatin regions of the five genes qualitatively induce no, weak, less or full binding ability (capacity) of histone H3 to DNA, resulting in loose, considerable loose, somewhat loose or tight form of chromatin structure (Fig. 7-17).
-In consequence, for example, loose or tight form of chromatin structure of a certain proximal ~2.0 kb 5'-upstream region should lead to high or low (or no) transcription level of the corresponding gene.
+To exclude this project, we newly developed a chromatin immuno-precipitation (ChIP) assay on the proximal ~2.0 kb 5'-upstream chromatin region (named as notch of chromatin) of each of the above-mentioned specific genes, using site-specific antibodies for several acetylated Lys residues of histone H3 and various appropriate primers.
+All DNA fragments amplified by PCR using appropriate primers designed based on nucleotide sequences of the proximal ~2.0 kb 5'-upstream region of each of these five genes, are laid overlapping to each other with neighboring ones.
+Actually, we performed the ChIP assay on the proximal ~2.0 kb 5'-upstream chromatin regions, each of which consists of approximately 10 or 11 nucleosomes, and the several distal 5'-upstream and ORF chromatin regions of the above-mentioned five genes.
+Hereafter, we designated the new ChIP assay as the neighboring overlapping tiling chromatin immuno-precipitation (NotchIP or Notch-IP; this abbreviation means also IP on notch of chromatin) assay.
+Surprisingly, acetylation levels of five specific Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) within the proximal ~2.0 kb 5'-upstream chromatin regions of these five genes in the four mutant clones separately change during cultivation (Figs. 7-13 to 7-16).
+We supposed that hyper- (high), considerable hyper-, somewhat hyper- or hypo- (low or no) acetylation levels of one or more of these five specific Lys residues (especially K9/H3 and K27/H3) within the proximal ~2.0 kb 5'-upstream chromatin regions of the five genes qualitatively induce no, weak, less or full binding ability (capacity) of histone H3 to DNA, resulting in the loose, considerable loose, somewhat loose or tight form of the chromatin structure (Fig. 7-17).
+In consequence, for example, the loose or tight form of the chromatin structure of the proximal ~2.0 kb 5'-upstream region of a certain gene leads its a high or low (or no) gene expression level.
 Results obtained by the NotchIP assay [Chap.
 5] and those obtained by RT-PCR [Chap.
-4] on the five particular genes in the four individual clones (cl.2-1, cl.2-2, cl.2-4 and cl.2-6) of HDAC2(-/-) mutants are as follows.
+4] on Pax5, Aiolos, EBF1, OBF1 and PCAF genes in the four individual clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 of HDAC2(-/-) mutants are as follows.